Sr. Research Program Coordinator

 Deionna (Dee) is Tewa from Nanbé Ówîngeh, NM.
 She works as a Sr. Research Program Coordinator with the Infectious Disease Prevention team across sites and studies.
 Dee's work predominantly focuses on respiratory infection surveillance, vaccines, and health research communications.

-Prior to joining the Center for American Indian Health in 2020, Dee was an Intramural Research Training Award (IRTA) postbaccalaureate fellow at the National Institute of Neurological Disorders and Stroke within the National Institutes of Health.
-There her research focused on the ethical inclusion of American Indian and Alaska Natives have in clinical research studies at the NIH that are not specific to AI/ANs or a Native Nation.
-To continue to pursue her interest in bioethics she created the Redline Institute, a community-based organization that focusses on reshaping the way scientists, researchers, and medical doctors approach biomedical and clinical research as well as improve health science communication and accessibility.
+Prior to joining the Center, Dee was an Intramural Research Training Award (IRTA) postbaccalaureate fellow at the National Institute of Neurological Disorders and Stroke within the National Institutes of Health.
+Her research focused on clinical research regulation and the ethical inclusion of Indigenous peoples in clinical research studies that are not specific to Indigenous peoples or a Native Nation.

 Dee has a BS in Cellular and Molecular Biology from Fort Lewis College and is pursuing an MPH in Infectious Diseases and Vaccinology at the University of California, Berkeley.